-When you are applying for a place at Glasgow Caledonian University, you'll be asked to indicate if you have been in care on your UCAS form.
-We would encourage you to do so, which allows us to contact you to ensure you receive the support and advice that will assist you during your student journey.
-For example, after you apply we will get in touch to invite you in for a visit.
+When you're applying for a place at Glasgow Caledonian University, you'll be asked to indicate if you've been in care on your UCAS form.
+We'd encourage you to do so, as it allows us to contact you to ensure you receive the support and advice that'll help you during your student journey.
+For example, after you apply we'll get in touch to invite you in for a visit.

-If you would like to visit the University for a tour and talk to current students or if you have any questions about your application please get in touch with our named contacts Rachel Hyslop and James Moohan via careleavers@gcu.ac.uk.
-We would be happy to meet you and give you information about what it's like to study at GCU and the support available.
+If you'd like to visit the University for a tour and talk to current students or if you've got any questions about your application just get in touch with our named contact - Emily Flaherty - via careleavers@gcu.ac.uk.
+We're happy to meet you and give you information about what it's like to study at GCU and the support that's available.

 We can show you around the departments you're interested in applying to, so that you get acquainted with the University before you start.
-If you missed the tick-box on UCAS you can also get in touch to let us know and we will update our records, and there's another opportunity to tell us at registration.
+If you missed the tick box on the UCAS application, you can also get in touch to let us know and we'll update our records, and there's another opportunity to tell us at registration.

-Even if you're not ready to apply to university yet, feel free to get in touch for advice about your options.
+Even if you're not ready to apply to university yet, you can get in touch for advice about your options.
 For example, we can offer guidance when choosing school subjects as early as S3, or on access courses for mature students thinking of applying to university after a break in education.

 We can also give you advice on your UCAS application and, if applicable, help you prepare for an interview.

 As a care-experienced student, you may be eligible to access 365-day free accommodation for up to two years in Caledonian Court, our halls of residence close to the University, as we understand that this can be challenging for some care leavers.
-If you are interested please contact us for more information.
+If you're interested, just contact us for more information.

-In addition to the accommodation we can offer on campus, you may also choose to apply for an accommodation scholarship with the Unite Foundation.
+As well as the accommodation we can offer on campus, you can also apply for an accommodation scholarship with the Unite Foundation.
 We have an established partnership with the Unite Foundation and a number of students are now successful Unite scholars.

-These scholarships support care-experienced and estranged students with free accommodation 365 days for up to three years in a Unite halls of residence.
-Students normally stay in Glasgow's Blackfriars Halls, which is roughly a 15-minute walk from GCU.
+These scholarships support care-experienced and estranged students with free accommodation 365 days a year for up to three years in a Unite halls of residence.
+Students normally stay in Glasgow's Blackfriars Halls, which is roughly a 15-minute walk from Glasgow Caledonian.

 Please contact us if you are interested in applying.
-The closing date for applications is normally at the end of May each year, so we would advise students to apply well ahead of this deadline.
+The closing date for applications is normally at the end of May each year, so we'd advise you to apply well ahead of this deadline.
 Applicants normally find out if they have been successful in July ahead of starting the new academic year in September.

 Applications are open to continuing as well as new students.

-At GCU we have a range of financial support for undergraduates, and priority access to the Student Funding Team is available for care-experienced students.
+At Glasgow Caledonian, we have a range of financial support for undergraduates, and priority access to the Student Funding Team is available for care-experienced students.
 This includes an invitation to apply for our Common Good Scholarship before you start and other opportunities such as travel.

 We also have an additional bursary to help final-year students with graduation costs such as gown hire.
 For more information please contact Rachel and James or Student Funding.